Glossary of Performance Terminology

 Career Coaching

-A style of coaching in which a coach works with a client to help client assess personal strengths, aptitudes and
+of coaching in which a coach works with a client to help client assess personal strengths, aptitudes and

-desires to identify their optimal career paths and set and achieve appropriate developmental goals and
+career paths and set and achieve appropriate

-The practice of aligning organization personnel management procedures with individual career objectives to attain
+The practice of aligning organization personnel management procedures with individual career objectives to attain both individual

-both individual and organizational needs.
+and organizational needs.

 Change Agent

-agents can come from both outside an (external consultant) or from within an organization (internal consultant).
+an organization.
+Changeagents can come from both outside an (external consultant)

-A relationship consisting of a structured, process-driven interaction between a professional trained in coaching
+Coaching A relationship consisting of a structured, process-driven interaction between a professional trained in coaching methodologies and one or more individuals seeking positive behavioral change.

 Cognition

-The conscious process of knowing or being aware of thoughts or perceptions, including understanding and reasoning.
+The conscious process of knowing or being aware of thoughts or perceptions, including understanding

+and reasoning.
 Competency

 Proficiency in a set of behaviors associated with a particular task or function.